 B.S.Ed.
 Early Childhood/Special Education

 The Bachelor of Science in Education degree, with a major in Early Childhood/Special Education, is designed for individuals who would like to be certified to teach children from K to 5th grade.
-Successful completion of the program and passing scores on the appropriate GACE Content Assessments lead to eligibility for initial certification.
+Successful completion of the program of study and passing scores on the appropriate GaPSC-approved Content Pedagogy Assessment and GACE Content Assessments lead to eligibility for Level 4 induction certification.

 The Early Childhood/Special Education General Program at Mercer University offers an academic perspective to the candidate who values the individual and authentic worth of the young child through the inclusive lens of the general education classroom.
 Having completed this program of study, the candidate will become a transforming educator and a reflective professional who advocates for the needs and rights of the young child, while collaborating and establishing partnerships with parents, schools and communities.

 Upon completion of the program, students will be prepared to:

 - Understand the young child from a holistic perspective with an emphasis upon the cognitive, affective, and psychomotor domains – as well as the child's environment

 - Understand various curriculum models and best practices

 - Construct and implement an integrated, developmentally appropriate curriculum for all areas of a child's development, including cognitive, emotional, social, and physical